jacobdensford/jacobdensford.com/projects.md

 *Things I'm working on.*

 The list below is not always maintained.
-For more, visit the <a href="/tags/projects">projects tag</a>.
+For more, visit the <a href="https://blog.jacobdensford.com/tagged/project">project</a> tag on my [blog](https://blog.jacobdensford.com/).

 ## Games